Gary King (bass player)

-Gary W King (September 4, 1947 – July 23, 2003) was an American jazz bassist.
+Gary W King (September 5, 1947 – July 23, 2003) was an American jazz bassist, songwriter, composer, and arranger.
 He was born in Middletown, New York.

-King appeared on many albums released by CTI Records, especially those by Bob James, and later on James' own album label Tappan Zee Records.
+King appeared on many albums released by CTI Records, especially those by Bob James, and later on James' own album label, Tappan Zee Records.
 He also played bass on a number of albums by Gato Barbieri, Roberta Flack, Grover Washington Jr., and on The Jacksons' album Destiny, notably the track "Blame It on the Boogie".